astraw/svg_stack/README.rst

   svg_stack --direction=h --margin=100 red_ball.svg blue_triangle.svg > shapes.svg

 will stack them horizontally with a 100 px margin between them.
+The result will be in a file called shapes.svg.

 Meta-data
 ---------